 - Phase IV Research (e.g., Pharmacoepidemiology)

-The strength of the program is its science-driven understanding of drug product development and regulation.
+The strength of the MS program is its science-driven approach to drug and biologic product development and regulation.
 The program covers regulatory affairs in a global manner, including the application of regulatory principles worldwide.
+The program is not limited to regulatory affairs, and features lectures and student activities that span the discovery of drugs/biologics to post-market activities, with a scientific emphasis on development pathways, including common challenges and science-based solutions.

 - Devise and implement global strategies for drug, biologic, and device development and evaluation

-- Differentiate FDA and other region requirements for drug product development and registration
+- Differentiate USA and other regional requirements for drug product and biologics development and registration

-- Apply principles of basic and applied pharmaceutical sciences in drug discovery and development
+- Apply principles of basic and applied pharmaceutical sciences in drug and biologics discovery and development

 - Formulate critical elements of CMC to drug development